Antynea/grub-btrfs/initramfs/readme.md

 2. Fix for dracut <109

 Unfortunately, dracut version <109 has a bug that prevents overlayfs mount from properly working.
-[A fix has been commited into dracut version 109](https://github.com/dracut-ng/dracut-ng/commit/deeb670c28d12a478bbea95e29677e436d1912fb).
+[A fix has been committed into dracut version 109](https://github.com/dracut-ng/dracut-ng/commit/deeb670c28d12a478bbea95e29677e436d1912fb).
 If you are still on version < 109, instead of editing `/usr/lib/dracut/modules.d/70overlayfs/mount-overlayfs.sh` directly on your system, which will get overwritten on updates to the dracut package, we can duplicate the whole module with a lower priority number and carry out the patch there.
 As explained in this [very old notes about dracut](https://wwoods.fedorapeople.org/doc/dracut-notes.html):

 > dracut refuses to overwrite files when installing things into the initramfs, so things installed by the the lower numbered modules have priority over the higher ones.